OutHackThem/MyCtfWriteups/_posts/overthewire/2019-04-8-Natas-27-writeup.markdown

 So essentially if we have  a datatype of VARCHAR of length 10 then

 1) "abc"
-2)"abc <more then 10 spaces> anything_after_this"
+2) "abc <more then 10 spaces> anything_after_this"

-1 is equal to 2
+* 1 is equal to 2
-1 == 2
+* 1 == 2

-If you put more spaces then the allowed length of a datatype then mysql will truncate everything after the length exceeds so  number 2 becomes "abc ".
+If you put more spaces then the allowed length of a datatype then mysql will [truncate](https://dictionary.cambridge.org/dictionary/english/truncate) everything after the length is exceeded so  number 2 becomes "abc ".

 Isn't that cool ?

 How can you exploit this ?

+Imagine You can signup on a website and it displays some sensitive content on the basis of username.
+There is a user abc already signed up on the site , what you can do is create a user named "abc <followed by enough spaces to bypass the length defined > something" and when you login with your user the website will return all the data of "abc" as well.
+(This may not work every where so simply but it does provide us with an interesting attack vector.)

+* * *
+Lets apply the above learnt trick on our Challenge.